Smoking could potentially shorten the lifespan of people living with HIV more than the virus itself, suggests new research.

 Some people with a higher risk of HIV infection may also develop mental health problems as a result of stigma and feeling marginalized.

-HIV infection is also more common in lower income groups and among people who use intravenous drugs.
+HIV infection is also more common in

 Some of these people may lack regular access to healthcare — which includes mental healthcare.